UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

     </div>
 ```

-This corresponds to to the following JSON-LD, with the DataCrate context.
+This corresponds to to the following JSON-LD, in the [DataCrate context].
 The
 context MUST be included as below (ordering is not meaningful) and MAY contain
 additional items.